𝐃𝐢𝐝 𝐊𝐚𝐛𝐚𝐡 𝐈𝐧 𝐌𝐚𝐤𝐤𝐚𝐡 𝐄𝐱𝐢𝐬𝐭 𝐛𝐞𝐟𝐨𝐫𝐞 𝟒𝐭𝐡 𝐂𝐞𝐧𝐭𝐮𝐫𝐲?

 𝐂𝐥𝐚𝐮𝐝𝐢𝐮𝐬 𝐏𝐭𝐨𝐥𝐞𝐦𝐲 (𝐁𝐨𝐫𝐧: 𝟗𝟎 𝐀𝐃 – 𝐃𝐢𝐞𝐝: 𝟏𝟔𝟖 𝐀𝐃)

-Claudius Ptolemy was a Greco-Roman writer of Alexandria, known as a mathematician, astronomer, geographer; is another person, centuries before Islam who makes mention of Makkah.
+Claudius Ptolemy was a Greco-Roman writer of Alexandria, known as a mathematician, astronomer, and geographer; is another person, centuries before Islam who makes mention of Makkah.
 He uses the name ‘Makoraba’ for Makkah.

 In the Book: ‘The New Encyclopedia of Islam’, written by Cyril Glassé says that Ptolmey, in the second century mentioned Makkah.
 Here is what he wrote,